opticdev/optic/docs/seamless-spec.md

 In CQRS, queries return projections (custom read models that are highly optimized for a specific use case).
 Some example projections might be:

 - A list of endpoints
     — That is all you get.
-There nothing you do not need.
+There is nothing you do not need.
 - A list of schemas / types
     - Represented as a list of rules (great for building a test suite).
     - with all their references flattened.